mrusme/neonmodem/README.md

 ### UI

 The UI can be fully customized via the `Theme` section in the configuration file.
-To reset settings, all Theme related configurations can simply be deleted from the configuration.
+To reset settings, all theme related configurations can simply be deleted from the configuration.